davidspector67/reliable_data_transfer/README.md

-# Reliable Data Transfer with Congestion Control
+# Reliable Data Transfer Protocol with Congestion Control

 The project implements a reliable transfer protocol on top of UDP using congestion control strategies inspired by TCP.